matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - Backend
 - Network Services section
-- **Frontend**
+- :white_check_mark: **Frontend**
 - VPC

 ```
-You specify ports to forward when configuring the frontend The backend is where you configure how traffic is routed to VMs.
+* You specify ports to forward when configuring the frontend.
+* The backend is where you configure how traffic is routed to VMs.
-Network Services is a high-level area of the console.
-VPCs are not where you specify load balancer configurations.
+* Network Services is a high-level area of the console.
+* VPCs are not where you specify load balancer configurations.
 ```

 **Question 18: VPCs are ______________ resources.**